taranis-ai/taranis.ai/content/en/docs/admin/intelowl.md

 ## View enrichment results

-CTI dialogs show stored enrichment rows for matching IOCs on News Items, Stories, Reports, and Assets.
-Results remain subject to the user's normal permissions and TLP visibility.
+You can view enrichment results for matching IOCs in the CTI dialogs for News Items, Stories, Reports, and Assets.
+Your normal permissions and TLP visibility still apply.

 ## Security